 Students, teachers and school staff will be able to collect their personal effects and school materials starting April 27, in accordance with the guidelines issued by the public health authority.
 Parents will be contacted by their children’s school for this purpose.

-In addition to the pedagogical support offered by teachers to all their students, a variety of optional resources to help students learn, create and have fun will remain available to children and their parents on the Open School website, at ecoleouverte.ca (In French only).
+A variety of optional resources to help students learn, create and have fun will remain available to children and their parents on the Open School website, at ecoleouverte.ca (In French only).
 Students can choose their own path, based on their grade and skill level, with the help of a friend or family member, if necessary.
 New activities are added to this website regularly.
 Educational kits with suggested activities for each subject are also made available to students and parents.

 All necessary measures must be implemented to ensure the health and safety of children and personnel.
 Schools must implement the strict health measures issued by the Direction générale de la santé publique.
 In accordance with physical distancing rules, groups must be restricted to a maximum of 15 students and a distance of 2 metres is to be maintained between individuals, wherever possible.
 Face coverings will be provided to teachers who request them.